razor-network/docs-v2/docs/Stake.md

 ## Using Docker {#using-docker}

-It is highly recommended to run Razor Node using Docker.
+It is recommended to run a **Razor Node** using **Docker**.
 This is because you dont need a complete development enviroment to run a node.
-Also we keep on updating and deploying the code from our github repository.
+Since code is updated and deployed frequently from our github repository, we keep the Razor Node docker image updated.

 ## Hardware Requirements {#hardware-requirements}